-Domain and Standardized Measure name (if applicable) Clarification Baseline Item # Follow-Up Item # Item/Measure Comment 41 Hospitalizations 1-16 1-16 During the past 6 months/since the last assessment, did you spend the night in a hospital for a mental health reason?
-During the past 6 months/since the last assessment, how many times did you spend the night in a hospital for a mental health reason?
-During the past 6 months/since the last assessment, what was the total number of nights you spent in any hospital?
+Domain and Clarification Standardized Measure name (if applicable) Baseline Item # Follow-Up Item # Item/Measure Comment 41 Hospitalizations 1-16 1-16 During the past 6 months/since the last assessment, did you spend the night in a hospital for a mental health reason?
+During the past 6 months/since the last assessment, how many times were you admitted to a hospital for a mental health reason?
+During the past 6 months/since the last assessment, what was the total number of nights you spent in a hospital for a mental health reason?
 During the past 6 months/since the last assessment, did you go to the emergency room for a mental health or substance use reason but did not stay overnight at the hospital?
 During the past 6 months/since the last assessment, how many times did you go to an emergency room for a mental health or substance use reason without staying overnight?
 During the past 6 months/since the last assessment, did you spend the night in a hospital, detox facility or a residential treatment facility for substance use?
 Clinician-completed and record review.
 During baseline assessment the questions specify "the past 6 months."
 At follow-up the questions specify "since the last assessment."
 Clinician can answer these questions by reading them to the client, using previous conversations with the client, or consulting clinical records.